 Paprika

-Paprika is the spice produced from dried and ground pepper varieties of the species Capsicum annuum in the nightshade family.
+Paprika is the spice produced from dried and ground red pepper varieties of the species Capsicum annuum in the nightshade family.

-HARVEST: Paprika peppers are warm-season annuals, requiring full sun and well-drained soil to thrive.
+Paprika peppers are warm-season annuals, requiring full sun and well-drained soil to thrive.
 They are typically planted in the spring and reach maturity by late summer to early autumn.
 When they display a deep red color, they are carefully hand-picked to avoid damaging the plant or fruit.
-They are then dried and ground into the lovely fine red powder.
+They are then dried and ground into the fine red powder.

-AROMA & FLAVOR PROFILE
+FLAVOR & AROMA PROFILE

 Because of the many pepper cultivars and preparation methods used to make paprika, the spice can take on various aromas and flavors.
 Sweet paprika’s aroma is earthy, sweet, and slightly fruity with a gentle warmth.
 Its flavor combines a light sweetness with a slow-building, mild heat.
 Hot paprika's scent is stronger, with a more pronounced spiciness that noticeably hits the nostrils.
 Not surprisingly, it also tastes bolder and hotter, with a lingering heat that varies in intensity according to the chili cultivars used and the amount of seeds and veins present.
 The most nuanced of the three, smoked paprika, has a rich, smoky flavor and aroma reminiscent of a campfire, but with undertones of sweetness and spice.

-There are many versions of each of these main three types - such as sweet smoked and hot smoked paprika - as well as many regional variations.
+There are many versions of each of these main three types—such as sweet smoked and hot smoked paprika—as well as many regional variations.
 Each variety offers something unique to your repertoire.

 CULINARY USES